 Escapment, essentially, will simulate the let off of the keys you’d find in a grand piano.
 You’ll certainly pay more money for something like this, but if you’re already familiar with the touch and feel of a grand piano, you’ll appreciate the addition.

-Below, please take a moment to view some of the best selling digital pianos on Amazon, and see how well they stack up to the digital pianos we discuss today.
+Below, please take a moment to view some of the best selling digital pianos online, and see how well they stack up to the digital pianos we discuss today.

 |1) Casio PX-S3000|